-	Whether you need clean towels, have special dietary needs, want help with directions on shore, or have questions about the local food and culture there is always someone there to help facilitate whatever you need with a smile.
-After speaking with dozens of fellow cruisers during our voyages we have yet to find one person who doesn’t rate the service 5 star.
+Whether you need clean towels, have special dietary needs, want help with directions onshore, or have questions about the local food and culture there is always someone there to help facilitate whatever you need with a smile.
+After speaking with dozens of fellow cruisers during our voyages we have yet to find one person who doesn’t rate the service 5 stars.

 9. Eat Fabulous Food